-“There are certain moments, caught and held, that bring home to us more effectively than the most learned exegesis how true it is that the art of paintings is neither challenge nor anathema, but annunciation.
-Joy and hope - Berea art is their hardbinger and their synonym.“
+“There are certain moments, caught and held, that bring home to us more effectively than the most learned exegesis how true it is that the art of paintings is neither challenging nor anathema, but annunciation.
+Joy and hope - Berea art is their harbinger and their synonym.“

 Pierre Cabanne, critic and author of several art books

 "Berea was undoubtedly the ambassador of his country's art in the world.
 The warm tones of his canvases with flowers, fruits, and home interiors, his Tuscan, Mediterranean, and Californian landscapes, his portraits inspired by beautiful women and stars of politics and art - from Churchill and Dali, to Cocteau and Picasso, from Sinatra to Ginger Rogers, from Pillat to Gafencu - make the painter of Moldovan origin a personality that, now, we recover to gain national heritage.

 Dimitrie Berea, who is exhibited in prestigious galleries in Paris, London, and New York, is known today - more than seventy years after his expatriation - by the public of his native country through the efforts of Mihai Săndulescu, whom I congratulate for his intellectual approach."

 Acad.
 Razvan Theodorescu, VP of the Romanian Academy of Sciences, art critic, and professor of arts

 Dimitrie Berea was born in Bacau, Romania on November 2nd.
 His mother was a painter, his father was a lawyer.